 It is becoming more common to have various types of student visitors to the department.
 There are different procedures and support provided depending on the level of student, duration of the visit, and fees paid.

-You are encouraged to apply with with as much notice as possible as the arrangements and approval process may take some time at busy points in the academic year and without all the arrangements in place your visit cannot be approved and commence.
+You are encouraged to apply with as much notice as possible as the arrangements and approval process may take some time at busy points in the academic year and without all the arrangements in place your visit cannot be approved and commence.

 The principal difference between a visiting student and a recognised student is the level of services provided, notably in terms of supervision level, which represents a real cost to the department.
-It is advantageous to the student to be recognised, but there is a termly fee (currently £2,540).
+It is advantageous to the student to be recognised, but there is a termly fee (approximately £3000).
 Where funds exist, the fee will be charged.
 Where funds do not exist, a case must be made by the proposed supervisor to the Head of Department for the fees be waived; such a case should include a declaration of all funds available to the proposed supervisor within the department (for example, grant and research incentive funds).

 Graduate Students undertaking internships